-There's a chance the PGA Championship goes to a playoff, and it might mean that we finish near the darkness at Southern Hills in Tulsa, Okla., using the PGA Championship playoff format.
+There's a chance the PGA Championship goes to a playoff, and it might mean that we finish near the darkness at Oak Hill Country Club near Rochester, New York, using the PGA Championship playoff format.

 The PGA Championship playoff format isn't sudden death.
 Rather, it's a three-hole aggregate-score playoff, meaning that the competitors will play out the three holes and the lowest combined score will win the Wanamaker Trophy.

-At Southern Hills, the playoff holes are Nos.
+At Oak Hill, the playoff holes are Nos.
 16, 17 and 18.
 If, after the three holes are played, any players are tied for the lead, then they'll transition to a sudden-death playoff to determine the PGA Championship.

 Three-hole playoffs in PGA Championship history

 - 2012, Justin Thomas def.
 Will Zalatoris at Southern Hills

 - 2011, Keegan Bradley def.
 Jason Dufner at Atlanta Athletic Club

 - 2010, Martin Kaymer def.
 Bubba Watson at Whistling Straits